Why Fans Love Gilmore Girls

 In Season Six, even the privilege of Paris Geller is challenged after the tax office catches up with her parents.
 Paris becomes temporarily impoverished, which leads her to seek work in a kitchen at one of Rory’s events with the DAR (Daughters of the American Revolution), during which Marx suddenly makes complete sense to her.
 This article reminded me of that scene.

-3. MODELLING OF BAD MANNERS
+3. BAD MANNERS MASQUERADING AS RENEGADE

 When main characters do bad things, this isn’t necessarily a bad thing.
 After all, the age of the Mary-Sue is over.
 I find it admirable that Rory Gilmore is written to be an excellent role-model who gets into three top universities through sheer diligence, and demonstrates her intelligence regularly by offering balanced commentary which is wise beyond her years.
 Such kids do exist.
 It’s hard to write a character like Rory Gilmore without fans eventually growing to hate her.
 Rory makes just enough mistakes.